 The fantasy genre is rich with imagined monsters, creatures, and beasts.
 Creations which haunt our dreams and make us walk that little bit faster after dark.
-This article will first look at a few of the more common monsters, and then will explore the methods to assist you in becoming the next Dr. Frankenstein.
+This article will first look at a few of the more common monsters before exploring ways to help you become Dr Frankenstein.

 Writers always hear “Show don’t tell!”
 I remember as a newbie that phrase would be thrown at me, and I would frown at my screen every time.

 Writer’s block.
 Every writer has dealt with it at some point (Stephen King claims he hasn’t but I’m calling bull), and it can be a huge deterrent when it comes to expressing yourself and getting your stories out.
 I will touch on some of the main issues that cause writer’s block, but the focus of this article is to explain how to push past the block and to go over the strategies I’ve personally found to be beneficial to me.

 I remember the first time I saw "NaNoWriMo" mentioned in an online writer's forum.
 I immediately thought it must be some new, millennial slang term or text-cronym that I had yet to learn the meaning.
 So when I Googled it, I was thrilled to discover it instead to be an incredible, month-long challenge presented to writers everywhere: 50,000 words in 30 days.